laddhoffman/interaction-sim/modelling.md

 trust models
 in line with questions about what actors can know about each other; and coupling that with decision-making logic.

+---

+Ok, here are my latest thoughts...
+Maybe we can subclass Actor into Worker and Storage Worker can receive messages, doesn't have any persistent storage of its own Storage only implements a specialized interface to store and retrieve data This isn't a huge advance but it's a step along the way Next we need to handle timeouts somehow
+Again we're confronted with the question of what to do in the event of failure Storage, by the way, can have different properties, which this model should allow us to explore.
+A reliable retry mechanism will have to utilize storage It will have to store records about pending items and in the event that it restarts it would need to read that storage and of course there would be a risk of redelivery, in order to avoid the risk of no delivery.

+We could abstract this and just represent properties about it.
+It might be interesting to implement the details, and instructive about the workings of such systmes, but might not be worth the effort!
+But it might be important to do so, as we are trying to make decisions about what mechanisms to use in real systems.
+It might be best not to preclude these decisions by making assumptions up-front.
+We can sketch the model of such a component in a course-grained fashion; that's probably a good compromise without getting into every detail but representing it in a suffciently generic way.

+RabbitMQ for example uses the Mnesia database provided by Erlang.
+I think it favors performance and is not necessarily brilliant at fault-tolerance / handling network partitions.
+Which, too, points out the need for testing apparati that can run and test real applications.